elear-solutions/cocoanalyticssdk-js-energy-sample-app/README.md

 5. Get energy consumption data for each zone using fetchData API in analytics SDK.
 6. Display data in required charts.

-## API's requiqures to achive this application
+## API's requires to achive this application
 1. Get access to COCO
    1. Use SDK for coco login
       * Coco.init() - Initialize the SDK with client configuration